groovy-tutorial/groovy-tutorial/book/parts/02_VariablesDataTypes/10_RegularExpressions.md

 assert matcher.matches() == true
 ```

-The `split()` uses a pattern as a delimiter and returns the elements of the parameter broken up by the delimiter.
+The `split()` method uses a pattern as a delimiter and returns the elements of the parameter broken up by the delimiter.
 In my example below I split the domain up based on the period (`.`) delimiter:

 ```groovy
 def regex = ~/\./